 The American Declaration of Independence affirmed the unalienable human right to life, liberty, and the pursuit of happiness.
 One of the principal roles of government is to maintain the happiness and wellbeing of its people.

-In support of this ideal, we are launching an online Media Briefing Forum and calling upon the media to help explain the importance of happiness and wellbeing in society following the global coronavirus pandemic.
+In support of this ideal, we launched an online Media Briefing Forum and called upon the UK media to help explain the importance of happiness and wellbeing in society following the global coronavirus pandemic.
 People need to be reminded what government is for and politicians need to be encouraged to recognise the value of maintaining a happy population.

 Introduction and Welcome – Gerry Clarke, Director, World Happiness Project

 Happiness and Wellbeing – a question of morals and ethics – Lord Richard Layard